mmamontx/ja2-stracciatella-mp/README.md

 - Regular priority:
     - Make client actions be processed on the server (i.e., so that the clients can trigger actions and observe their effect via the replication mechanism).
-    - Let only the server start game - grey out time compression for clients.
+    - Let only the server start game (like it is done in 1.13) - grey out time compression for clients.
 Automatically broadcast and trigger game start from server to everyone.
     - Add 'ready' buttons in the lobby (like it is done in 1.13)?
 Think whether it's needed first.
     - Maybe it makes sense to consider placing mercs of every player in a separate squad.
 Think whether it's needed first.
     - Replicate all SOLDIERTYPE pointers.
-    - Fix "burst fatality" crash.
-    - Investigate (and fix if needed) AnimCache memset() crash.
 - Low priority:
     - Root-cause: how come the animation is not loaded for the client (see in the bottom).
     - Clear the written message in the box after it's sent to the chat (investigate and fix the issue).